 A well-regarded mentor, Bertozzi has trained more than 130 students, including undergraduate, graduate and post-doctoral students.
 In her laboratory, she encourages students from various scientific backgrounds to explore their interests in a collaborative and supportive environment.
 She is dedicated to inspiring the next generation of scientists, and has been actively involved in both high school outreach programs and the K-12 science community, which she believes yields as much of a learning experience for her as for the students.

 Carolyn Bertozzi is the Anne T. and Robert M. Bass Professor in the School of Humanities and Sciences and Professor, by courtesy, of Radiology and of Chemical and Systems Biology at Stanford University.
-Bertozzi is also the Director of Stanford University’s institute of Chemistry, Engineering and Medicine for Human Health (ChEM-H).
+Bertozzi is also the Baker Family Co-Director of Stanford University’s Institute of Chemistry, Engineering and Medicine for Human Health (ChEM-H).